digital-asset/daml/docs/source/getting-started/app-architecture.rst

 More detailed information on choices can be found in :doc:`our docs </daml/reference/choices>`.

-Finally, the ``User.daml`` file contains the Alias template that manages the link between user ids and aliases:
+Finally, the ``User.daml`` file contains the Alias template that manages the link between user ids and their aliases.
+The alias template sets the public party we created in the setup script as the observer of the contract.
+Because we allow all users to read contracts visible to the public party, this allows e.g., Alice to see Bob’s `Alias` contract.

 .. literalinclude:: code/templates-tarball/create-daml-app/daml/User.daml
   :language: daml